archcoding-books/papers/storage/bigtable/bigtable.md

 the tablets it needs to recover.
 However, under such a scheme, if 100 machines were each assigned a single tablet from a failed tablet server, then the log file would be read 100 times (once by each server).

-We avoid duplicating log reads by first
+We avoid duplicating log reads by first sort the keys log entries in order of keys (table; row name; log sequence number).

-sort
-the keys

-log entries in order of
- ing the commit
- htable; row name; log sequence numberi.

 In the sorted output, all mutations for a particular tablet are contiguous and can therefore be read efficiently with one disk seek followed by a sequential read.
 To parallelize the sorting, we partition the log file into 64 MB seg ments, and sort each segment in parallel on different tablet servers.
 This sorting process is coordinated by the master and is initiated when a tablet server indicates that it needs to recover mutations from some commit log file.

 Writing commit logs to GFS sometimes causes perfor mance hiccups for a variety of reasons (e.g., a GFS server machine involved in the write crashes, or the network paths traversed to reach the particular set of three GFS